jw120/mal/jw-haskell/README.md

 * Improve Makefile and exec
 * Phase 1 - vector and map underlying rep (mutable? what to do with odd-length map literals?)
+* Check our magic keyword string is what we think it is